Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 - Custom plans take the longest but give you the most control.

 If you are trying to move quickly, stock plans or modified stock plans are often the best place to start.
+If your project is highly specific, custom design may be worth the extra time.

 Which Option Is Better for Financing?